Enabling the MCP Server

 Read tools (everything marked ReadOnly in the catalog) work as soon as the server is on.

 Write tools require an extra opt-in per workspace.
-Tick Allow AI agents to modify data in this workspace in the MCP preferences pane.
+Tick Write Access in the MCP preferences pane.
 Because the setting is workspace-scoped, you can trust writes in a development workspace while leaving them disabled in a production-facing one.
-While off, the agent still sees the full tool schema but receives an error the moment it tries to mutate anything.
+While off, the agent still sees the read tools but any attempt to mutate state is rejected.

 - Creating or applying drafts.